mithunpaul08/mean-teacher/pytorch/README.md

     - tried. accuracy reduced. gave up.

 - turn glove on/load embeddings and not just randomly initialize them
+    - pushed one version up to clara at 830pm on march 28th.
+    - do need to confirm/recheck the embeddings are passing correctly (take a word, copy its embedding from actual glove on server, try printing locally)
+    - current train accuracy:55
+    - current dev accuracy:54

 - try two optimizer stepping after loading glove embeddings
 - try two optimizer stepping plus shrinking and grad clipping after
 - max_grad_norm